rapmd73/JackrabbitRelay/README.md

 out.
 Remember that risk management is your responsibility.
 If you lose your account, that's entirely on you.

+## Requirements

+This software requiresa VPS with one core, one gig of RAM, 2 gigs of swap, 40 gigs of excess storage.
+This software was developed for the intention of using a VPS to its fullest extent.
+If you wish to use a virtual environment, please consult your VPS documentation.

 ## Installation

 Start with these shell commands